WRansohoff/nmigen_cpu_test/README.md

 # Usage

-You'll need to install the [nMigen library](https://github.com/m-labs/nmigen/) with Python 3.x to run the ALU tests.
+You'll need to install the [nMigen library](https://github.com/m-labs/nmigen/) with Python 3.x to run the testbenches.
 You can either install it from the repository's source code, or use pip:

     pip3 install nmigen nmigen-boards